tarannzaki/tarannzaki/README.md

 ### Fun Facts

 - Cricket is my favorite sport
-- I play Valorant,badminton and table tennis
+- I play Valorant, badminton and table tennis
 - I love reading books
 - *Limitless* and *The Devil's Advocate* are two of my favorite movies